 - hold a temporary MIT position (non-tenure track)

-- on an academic appointment, at least 50% time
+- on an academic appointment

 - be appointed with the appropriate title (common examples: Visiting Scientist, Visiting Engineer, Visiting Scholar, Postdoctoral Fellow, Postdoctoral Associate, or higher)